UK midcaps fall as inflation worries, Starmer uncertainty weigh - Finance news and analysis from Global Banking & Finance Review

 Add as preferred source on Google

-Market Movements and Political Developments Impacting UK Stocks
+Political Developments Impacting Markets

-Political Uncertainty Surrounding Prime Minister Keir Starmer
+Prime Minister Keir Starmer's Position

-• The Prime Minister has dug his heels in despite intense pressure following a set of poor local election results earlier this month.
+• The prime minister has dug his heels in despite intense pressure following a set of poor local election results earlier this month.

-Potential Labour Leadership Challenge
+Labour Leadership Challenges

 • Last week, Greater Manchester Mayor Andy Burnham said he would seek to contest a parliamentary seat becoming vacant after a colleague decided to stand down, paving the way for him to challenge Starmer for the Labour leadership.